tbcgit/cleanbar/README.md

 ## Another example of using CleanBar on the  ``Atrandi_4k.fastq`` file:

+The file Atrandi_4k.fastq has 4k sequences with barcodes at their ends.
+We can process it with CleanBar, but first we must delete all the files in the "res_4barcodes" and "res_3barcodes" folders, because if we don't do it, the new sequences to process will be added to the files we already have created, if their barcodes match.
+That's why we will execute these two commands:

 ````
+sh prepare.sh
 ./CB   -s 50 -l 78 -bn 5 -bs 6  barcodes_s6.txt Atrandi_4k.fastq
 ````

 Now we're going to use CleanBar with a file containing 4 groups of 5 barcodes, each containing barcodes of only 6 nucleotides.
 It will also only display the first 50 sequences analyzed.